Marc board of directors

 -

-Paul Moon brings a housing-centered lens and regional advocacy perspective to his service on the MARC Board of Directors, especially his extensive knowledge of home repair programs, strong relationships with local partners, and the ability to connect smaller, localized initiatives to broader regional advocacy efforts.
+Paul Moon brings a housing-centered lens and regional advocacy perspective to his service on the MARC Board of Directors.
+He has extensive knowledge of home repair programs, strong relationships with local partners, and the ability to connect smaller, localized initiatives to broader regional advocacy efforts.

-His professional work has focused on expanding access, strengthening home repair systems, and ensuring vulnerable residents are not left behind in times of crisis.
+His professional work has focused on expanding access to home repair and ensuring vulnerable residents are not left behind in times of crisis.
 In the wake of Hurricane Helene, Paul saw an opportunity not only to support immediate recovery efforts, but also to help build durable systems that prepare the county for future disasters.

 Paul is particularly committed to addressing unmet needs that often persist long after public attention fades, while helping establish long-term foundations for resilience.